AdobeDocs/control-panel.en/help/instances-settings/using/external-accounts.md

 # Add MID/RT instances (hybrid model)

 >[!CONTEXTUALHELP]
->id="cp_externalaccounts_url"
+>id="cp_externalaccounts"
->title="Subdomain details"
+>title="External Accounts"
->abstract="In this screen, customers with hybrid hosting model can provide their MID/RT instances present in their marketing instance in order to leverage Control Panel capabilities."
+>abstract="In this screen, customers with hybrid hosting model can provide their MID/RT instance URL configured in the marketing instance in Control Panel, in order to leverage Control Panel capabilities."

 Control Panel allows customers with hybrid hosting model to leverage specific Control Panel capabilities.
 To do this, they need to provide the MID/RT instance URL configured in their marketing instance in Control Panel.